Durtyburd/SethPerritt/README.md

-# SethPerritt
+# Portfolio Website
-My second site.
+This is my portfolio website.